PHIHSH/1-Squatting-Domain-Identification/README.md

 Welcome to SquatPhish-squatting-identification!

-Squatting-domain-dentification is part of SquatPhish project to identify squatting domains for popular brands.
+Squatting-Domain-Identification is part of SquatPhish project to identify squatting domains for popular brands.

 It supports Five types of squatting identifications